mcakyerima/Rose/README.md

 * Brennan D Baraban <[bdbaraban](https://github.com/bdbaraban)>
 * Michael Klein <[mKleinCreative](https://github.com/mKleinCreative)>

+## License :lock:

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Acknowledgements :pray:

 The `_printf` function emulates functionality of the C standard library